 • Violating our Terms of Service

 Our abuse prevention team works day and night to prevent people from using Hushmail for illicit purposes.
 We also have a number of automated security measures in place to detect and prevent spam and other types of abusive behaviour that is against our Terms of Service.
 If you are in violation of our Terms of Service your account will be permanently deactivated.
-If your account was mistakenly blocked from Hushmail, please contact our Support team and we'd be happy to investigate further.
+If you think your account was mistakenly blocked from Hushmail, please contact our Support team and we'd be happy to investigate further.

-4) I'm not receiving email through my business domain
+4) Why am I not receiving email through my business domain?

 Before you can receive email from Hushmail on your domain, you need to make some simple configurations to your domain name settings.
 You'll just need to set your MX records to point to our servers.
 MX stands for Mail Exchange, and these records route all the incoming email to your account.

 You'll find more information on how to point your MX records to Hushmail here: https://help.hushmail.com/entries/351322-mx-records

 This change will not affect your existing web hosting at all; it's simply telling the servers where to look for incoming email.
-There is absolutely no need to change any other settings, or point your DNS records to a different address, or transfer your web hosting.
+There's no need to change any other settings, or point your DNS records to a different address, or transfer your web hosting.

 This applies to Hushmail Business accounts where you want to use a domain name you already own.
 However, if you are using a Hushmail Business subdomain (for example: yourname.hush.com) there is no configuration required on your part.

 We have put safeguards in place to protect us against fraud.
 The downside is that our fraud prevention rules can sometimes block legitimate credit card transactions on our system.
 This can occur when you are trying to pay for a subscription from a location that is far away from the card's billing address.
 To fix this, you can try the following:

 • Give us a call